supertestnet/utxo-dealership/README.md

 - [x] ensure that only "fresh sats" are sold

-- [x] add sections where bitcoiners can buy and sell coinjoined utxos as well as toxic change and other unwanted utxos
+- [x] add sections where bitcoiners can trade coinjoined utxos and unwanted utxos e.g. toxic change

 - [ ] improve the UI to look more like Nick's version